Lane Community College Delays Spring Term, Goes Online

-As social distancing measures get tighter in Oregon, Lane Community College has decided to go online for the entirety of spring term.
+As social distancing measures get tighter in Oregon, Lane Community College has decided to go online for the a majority of spring term.
+The term ends June 13.

-In an email to LCC employees, Paul Jarrell said all instruction would be delivered remotely through the end of the term, May 8.
+In an email to LCC employees, Paul Jarrell said all instruction would be delivered remotely through May 8.
 The start of the term is delayed one week, to April 6, but will end as previously scheduled.
 “Finals week will be canceled and faculty will make alternative plans for administering finals (no final exam, alternative assignments, exam administered on last scheduled class day, etc.)” the email says.
 In-person instruction is prohibited unless necessary by external accredditing and/or licensing agencies.

 Jarrell adds, “Any on campus instruction for this exception must be approved by the Dean and must follow guidelines for safe meetings (routine cleaning and sanitizing of instructional spaces, groups of less than 10, and social distancing of 6 feet between individuals).”
 He continues, “I understand that because of this prohibition and the requirements for the exception that any in-person instruction will be unlikely during this time.”